<SPC 260 Introduction to New Media>

 Special Interest News Sites:

-Wednesday, May 25.
-Final Web Projects Workshop (meet in Carnegie computer lab)
+Thursday, May 23.
+Final Web Projects Workshop (meet in computer lab)

 ***All final web projects due***.